 You Cook Often

-If you are someone that finds yourself cooking the kitchen seven nights a week, a grease trap will keep you from calling us for a clog or blockage.
+If you are someone that finds yourself cooking the kitchen seven nights a week, a grease trap will keep you from calling us for a clog or blockage and may be a kitchen plumbing necessity for your home.
 Though you might be diligent in protecting your pipes from fats and oils — it can still build up over time.
 With a grease trap, you can ensure your plumbing and sewers are FOG free!
 Leaving you more time to cook, and less time to worry about what is and isn’t going down your drains.

 Environmentally and Economically Friendly